-Compared to the rest of the Washington D.C. market, the Tysons Corner submarket has higher rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Washington D.C. market, the Tysons Corner submarket has greater rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 66 listings have been posted online, so you'll want to check back regularly for new listings.
-About 91% of the available space in the Tysons Corner are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 66 listings have been listed, so you'll want to check back regularly for new listings.
+About 94% of the available leases in the Tysons Corner are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 10,500 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this market are around 8 floors.
-Most buildings in this area were built in 1985 and are Class A.
+Even though the median size is 10,000 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this area are around 8 floors.
+Most buildings in this region were built in 1985 and are Class A.